A Characterization of Circle Graphs in Terms of Total Unimodularity: Circuits induced by an Eulerian circuit

 \subsection{Acknowledgements}

-We thank the anonymous referee for helpful comments and corrections, which significantly improved the paper.
+We thank the anonymous referees for helpful comments and corrections, which significantly improved the paper.
 This research was performed while R.B.\ was a postdoctoral fellow of the Research Foundation -- Flanders (FWO).

 \begingroup

 \endgroup